loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 ) <SystemF_rules>

 The syntax $sigma[tau slash alpha]$ means replace each occurrence of $alpha$ with $tau$ in $sigma$.
-The proof tree for the identity function applied to the variable $y$ with the type $A$ can be seen in @id_proof.
+In the polymorphic lambda calculus we can implement the identity function.
+The proof for the identity function and the identity function applied to the variable $y$ with type $A$ can be seen in @id_proof and @id_apply_proof.

 #let id_proof = prooftree(